Philosophy: Academic definitions

 Attempts to provide more precise definitions of philosophy are controversial and are studied in metaphilosophy.
 Some approaches argue that there is a set of essential features shared by all parts of philosophy.
 Others see only weaker family resemblances or contend that it is merely an empty blanket term.
-Precise definitions are often only accepted by theorists belonging to a certain philosophical movement and are revisionistic according to Søren Overgaard et al. in that many presumed parts of philosophy would not deserve the title "philosophy" if they were true.
+Precise definitions are often only accepted by theorists belonging to a certain philosophical movement and are revisionist according to Søren Overgaard et al. in that many presumed parts of philosophy would not deserve the title "philosophy" if they were true.

 Some definitions characterize philosophy in relation to its method, like pure reasoning.
-Others focus on its topic, for example, as the study of the biggest patterns of the world as a whole or as the attempt to answer the big questions.
-Such an approach is pursued by Immanuel Kant, who holds that the task of philosophy is united by four questions: "What can I know?"; "What should I do?"; "What may I hope?"; and "What is the human being?"
-Both approaches have the problem that they are usually either too wide, by including non-philosophical disciplines, or too narrow, by excluding some philosophical sub-disciplines.
+Others focus on its topic; for example, as the study of the biggest patterns of the world as a whole or as the attempt to answer the big questions.
+Such an approach is pursued by Immanuel Kant, who holds that the task of philosophy is united by four questions: "What can I know?", "What should I do?", "What may I hope?", and "What is the human being?"
+Both approaches have the problem that they are usually either too wide, by including non-philosophical disciplines, or too narrow, by excluding some philosophical subdisciplines.

 Many definitions of philosophy emphasize its intimate relation to science.
 In this sense, philosophy is sometimes understood as a proper science in its own right.
 According to some naturalistic philosophers, such as W. V. O. Quine, philosophy is an empirical yet abstract science that is concerned with wide-ranging empirical patterns instead of particular observations.
 Science-based definitions usually face the problem of explaining why philosophy in its long history has not progressed to the same extent or in the same way as the sciences.
 This problem is avoided by seeing philosophy as an immature or provisional science whose subdisciplines cease to be philosophy once they have fully developed.
 In this sense, philosophy is sometimes described as "the midwife of the sciences".